-Corrections Officers: Addiction, Stressors & Problems Faced
+Corrections Officers: Addiction, Stressors, and Problems Faced

-6 min read · 10 sections
+3 min read · 10 sections

 What Do Corrections Officers Do?

-As much as guards are responsible for keeping prisons safe, they are also tasked with keeping the prisoners themselves safe.
+As much as guards are responsible for keeping prisons safe, they are also tasked with keeping the prisoners safe.
 Jails and prisons are harsh, unforgiving environments, which often contribute to feelings of depression and anger.
 Correctional officers are trained to notify mental health counselors, or even intervene themselves, if they feel that an inmate’s mental health is deteriorating.

 Building Working Relationships

 Today, correctional officers are expected to play a more hands-on role with the inmates in their charge.
-As much as the job entails keeping an eye on prisoners, COs are trained and empowered to offer on-the-spot (and limited) mental health treatment, to be involved in job skills development programs, religious rituals, and substance abuse interventions.
-Since inmates who participate in these programs have a greater chance of living productive and peaceful lives upon their release, more and more correctional departments across the country are investing time and training for their officers to know how to respond in appropriate situations.
+As much as the job entails keeping an eye on prisoners, COs are trained and empowered to offer on-the-spot (and limited) mental health treatment, to be involved in job skills development programs, religious rituals, and substance use interventions.
+Since inmates, who participate in these programs have a greater chance of living productive and peaceful lives upon their release, more and more correctional departments across the country are investing time and training for their officers to know how to respond in appropriate situations.

-The key is to build working relationships with the inmates who are the most eager to have a better future outside prison, so correctional officers will work extra hard to meet those prisoners halfway.
+The key is to build working relationships with the inmates who are the most eager to have a better future outside prison, so correctional officers work extra hard to meet those prisoners halfway.

 Corrections Officers and PTSD